Are you a multichannel retailer yet? Are you going to be one soon?

 Throughout this section, we will discuss ways by which you can retain, engage and convert existing customers over and over again.

-Retaining Customers Through Online Efforts
+How to Retain Customers Through Online Efforts?

 1. Marketing Emailers